iv461/icey/icey/doc/source/using_services.md

       });
 ```

-This example used a synchronous callback, it returns the response immediately.
+This example uses a synchronous callback, meaning it returns the response immediately.

 ### With asynchronous callback

-The novelty of ICEY is that we can also use *asynchronous* callbacks, i.e. coroutines as service callbacks:
+The novelty of ICEY is that we can also use *asynchronous* callbacks (i.e. coroutines) as service callbacks:

 ```cpp
 /// Create a service client for an upstream service that is actually capable of answering the